danplatypus30/tp/docs/UserGuide.md

 > Names should only contain alphabets, numbers, spaces, and certain special characters `,.'-`<br>
 > Additionally, `s/o` and `d/o` are allowed between names (e.g, `Ridwan s/o Mista`)

+>💡 **Tip: Phone Number Constraints**<br>
+> Phone numbers must consist of only digits, optionally starting with a '+', and be between 3-15 digits long.<br>
+> This allows you to add patients from overseas as well!

 [🔝 Back to Top](#table-of-contents)